mithran-gheewiz/Berkeley_ML_PA24_1_Capstone_Assignment/README.md

 | **Random Forest (0.50)**                  | 0.5837  | 0.0000    | 0.0000 | 0.0000   |
 | **Random Forest (best-F1=0.24)**          | 0.5837  | 0.0274    | 0.0744 | 0.0401   |

+VotingClassifier (SOFT, best-F1 threshold=0.70) performed best overall, achieving the highest F1 score (0.1557).
+The confusion matrix shows [TN=19674, FP=195, FN=87, TP=26].
+This means it successfully caught more true positives compared to other models, while keeping false positives relatively low.
+Although the recall (0.23) is not high, it’s meaningfully better than XGBoost and RandomForest.
+XGBoost had higher precision (0.3333 at threshold=0.60), but recall was very low (0.0331).
+Its confusion matrix [TN=19856, FP=8, FN=117, TP=4] shows it rarely misclassified negatives (very few FPs), but it missed almost all positives.
+This makes XGBoost too conservative — it predicts almost everything as negative, leading to low recall.
+Random Forest underperformed in both precision and recall.
+Even at its best threshold (0.24), the F1 score was only 0.0401.
+Its confusion matrix [TN=19545, FP=319, FN=112, TP=9] shows it allowed more false positives than XGBoost but still failed to capture enough true positives.

+## Why the VotingClassifier (SOFT) Outperformed XGBoost and Random Forest

+One of the main reasons the VotingClassifier (SOFT) outperformed XGBoost and Random Forest is the issue of class imbalance.
+In the dataset, the number of positive cases is much smaller than the number of negatives.
+Both Random Forest and XGBoost tend to optimize for accuracy and AUC, which often means predicting “negative” most of the time.
+This strategy minimizes errors overall but comes at the cost of missing true positives.
+As a result, their confusion matrices show very few false positives but also almost no true positives, making them overly conservative.
+For example, XGBoost at threshold 0.60 produced a confusion matrix of [TN=19856, FP=8, FN=117, TP=4], which means it only detected 4 true positives.
+Precision was relatively high, but recall collapsed to almost zero.

+Another advantage of the VotingClassifier (SOFT) lies in probability averaging.
+By combining Logistic Regression and Decision Tree models with a 1:3 weight, the soft voter averages their probability outputs.
+Logistic regression contributes smoother, more continuous probability estimates, while decision trees provide sharper splits that can highlight specific patterns.
+When averaged together, the resulting probability distribution is less extreme than those produced by XGBoost or Random Forest.
+This makes threshold tuning more effective.
+At a threshold of 0.70, the soft voter identified 26 true positives with a reasonable precision level, striking a better balance between precision and recall than the other methods.

+A further reason is the contrast between overfitting and simplicity.
+XGBoost and Random Forest are highly flexible models, which makes them powerful but also prone to overfitting, especially when data is noisy or features are sparse.
+In cases where the true signal is weak — as often happens with imbalanced datasets — these models may fail to generalize and instead fall back on predicting negatives.
+In contrast, Logistic Regression and Decision Tree, while simpler, are complementary in nature.
+Together in a soft voter, they can be more robust and capture meaningful signals that the more complex models overlook.

+Finally, threshold tuning played a key role.
+The performance of the VotingClassifier improved substantially when the threshold was adjusted from the default 0.50 to the best-F1 threshold of 0.70.
+This adjustment helped the model capture more positives without overwhelming the system with false positives.
+XGBoost and Random Forest did not benefit as much from threshold tuning because their predicted probabilities were already heavily skewed toward negatives, leaving little flexibility.

+In summary, while XGBoost and Random Forest are generally strong learners, in this particular imbalanced setting they behaved like “all negative” classifiers — protecting precision but sacrificing recall.
+The VotingClassifier (SOFT), by averaging two weaker but diverse models, created a smoother probability landscape.
+This allowed for better threshold adjustments, enabling it to capture a meaningful number of positives while keeping false positives under control.

 ## Data Acquisition